Eye Space Lighting

 shader.setUniform3f('lightPositionEye', lightPositionEye.x, lightPositionEye.y, lightPositionEye.z);

-As you rotate the torus, only the faces pointing toward the light source are illuminated by the light source.
+As we rotate the torus, only the faces pointing toward the light source are illuminated by the light source.
 This is the behavior we want.